rosca002/Testing_BFAST_settings/Bfast_Spatial_Guide.md

 Documentation explaining step by step how to apply the algorithm exists as a [full tutorial](http://www.loicdutrieux.net/bfastSpatial/) in which everything from data download to pre-processing, analysis, and post-processing of the BFM output is described.

-It is recomended to first read these explanations and then follow the [above mentioned tutorial](http://www.loicdutrieux.net/bfastSpatial/) in order to be able to detect deforestation from Landsat time series using the bfastSpatial algorithm.
+It is recommended to first read these explanations and then follow the [above mentioned tutorial](http://www.loicdutrieux.net/bfastSpatial/) in order to be able to detect deforestation from Landsat time series using the bfastSpatial algorithm.

 ## 1.2 How does bfastSpatial work?
 [bfastSpatial] (https://github.com/loicdtx/bfastSpatial) is a tool developed by L. Dutrieux, B. DeVries and J. Verbesselt that applies the pixel based approach of BFAST Monitor in a spatial context.